jethrojones/website/_notes/AI As a Fundamental Expectation.md

 category: ai
 permalink: aitobiaslutke
 ---
-While this is linking to Simon Willison's blog, the quote below comes from a l[eaked letter](https://x.com/tobi/status/1909231499448401946) by Tobia Lütke, the CEO of Shopify:
+While this is linking to Simon Willison's blog, the quote below comes from a l[eaked letter](https://x.com/tobi/status/1909231499448401946) by Tobias Lütke, the CEO of Shopify:
 > **Using Al effectively is now a fundamental expectation of everyone at Shopify**.
 It's a tool of all trades today, and will only grow in importance.
 Frankly, I don't think it's feasible to opt out of learning the skill of applying Al in your craft; you are welcome to try, but I want to be honest I cannot see this working out today, and definitely not tomorrow.
 Stagnation is almost certain, and stagnation is slow-motion failure.
 If you're not climbing, you're sliding.

 This is not surprising to anyone who has been using AI for a while.
 Regardless of where you stand on the various questionable aspects of AI, you can't deny that it is increasingly becoming good.